Essential safety equipment for your PWC

 Posted by:GJW Direct | Jun 17, 2019

-There are plenty of ways for you to keep yourself safe whilst jet skiing in the UK, the one key rule to stick by is have all the necessary safety equipment.
-Here’s our guide to the PWC safety essentials you need…
+However, don’t be deterred; there are plenty of ways for you to keep yourself safe whilst jet skiing in the UK, the one key rule to always remember is to have the necessary safety equipment with you at all times.

 Kill cords can become damaged over time so it’s vital you always carry a spare.
-We advise checking the wear of your kill cord before every outing and be sure to replace it if necessary.
+We advise checking the wear of your kill cord before every outing and, if you’re in any doubt, be sure to replace it.

-Regardless of whether you’re on your own or not, a form of communication could end up being your lifeline.
-If for any reason you end up on your own in a dangerous situation, you’ll be able to tell someone where you are, directing them where to go in order to find you.
+Whether you’re out enjoying some time on your own or with family and friends, it’s a good idea to have some form of communication with you.
+If for any reason you end up on your own, in a dangerous situation, you’ll be able to tell someone where you are, directing them to your location.